District Dairy Shows

 - 10. Cow - 4 Years Old Born September 1, 2016 - August 31, 2017

 - 11. Aged Cow Born before September 1, 2016

 Health Requirements for all Dairy Shows

-3. Other Disease Requirements.
+- 3. Other Disease Requirements.
 Cattle infected with warts, ringworm, pink eye or any infectious, contagious, or communicable diseases are not eligible for entry or show.
-All KY origin animals for exhibition shall be individually identified on a certificate of veterinary inspection written within the current calendar year.
-January 1 through December 31, 2014.
-For More information click here.
+All KY origin animals for exhibition shall be individually identified on a certificate of veterinary inspection written within the current calendar year: January 1st through December 31st.

 Rules Governing Showmanship Awards